bobjacobsen/OlcbChecker/ChecksToAdd.md

 The following items should be added to check plans:

- - Add multi-PIP and multi-SNIP to message capacity check
+ - Add multi-PIP and multi-SNIP cases to message capacity check
  - Check datagram error and overlap handling
     - Overlapping datagrams from two sources are properly handled or errored
     - Datagrams with incorrect first-middle-last are properly errored and can be followed with valid ones